csdms/bmi-topography/README.md

 For convenience,
 a set of default parameter values for `Topography` are included in the class definition.
-Copy them and modify them with custom values:
+Copy these and modify them with custom values:
 ```python
 >>> params = Topography.DEFAULT.copy()
 >>> params["south"] = 39.75